tawi1/Tile-Prefab-Placer/docs/source/maptile.rst

 MapTile component settings
 ------------

-``Map tile component is used for the calculation of intersections on the grid, but if you don't need it, you can use default game objects without `MapTile` component.``
+``Map tile component is used in order to determine intersections on the grid, but if you don't need it, you can use default game objects without `MapTile` component.``

 	.. image:: images/maptile/MapTile.png